Roasted Beet Salad With Pistachios and Orange Vinaigrette

-Beets are a winter essential, loaded with nutrition and low in calorie as well.
-Some say, this prominent vegetable may just hold the secret for keeping healthy in cooler months.
+Beets are a winter essential, loaded with nutrition and low in calories as well.
+Some say this prominent vegetable may just hold the secret for keeping healthy in cooler months.
 This simple roasted beet salad with pistachios, dressed with a punchy orange vinaigrette is a wonderful way to incorporate beets into your diet going forward.

 Beets in History

 Beets have been around for a long time, many believe as early as the Third Dynasty (third millennium BC).
 But in ancient times, beets were mainly used for medicinal reasons, or offering to the gods in addition to consumption.
 Apicius, a famous Roman gourmet, wrote a book called “The Art of Cooking” and it gave recipes with beetroots, like broths, and salads with mustard, oil, and vinegar.